 First, we test whether this lack of significant decrease of clear-sky cover when CCA or SCAI increase is due to an associated decrease of low-level clouds.
-For instance, while an increase in CCA or SCAI is evidently associated with more anvil, which would reduce clear-sky fraction, it may also be associated with fewer low-level clouds (investigated in Section 6), which would increase clearsky fraction.
-In Figure 8(a-c) we see that the fractional cover of clear-sky profiles and profiles with only low-level clouds decreases when CCA or SCAI increases.
-When restricting the range of SCAI or CCA, respectively, the rank correlations are negative and typically statistically significant, and we note that the curves vary beyond the 90%confidence intervals for the two lower rain rates considered.
+For instance, while an increase in CCA or SCAI is evidently associated with more anvil, which would reduce clear-sky fraction, it may also be associated with fewer low-level clouds (investigated in section 6), which would increase clear-sky fraction.
+In Figs. 8a-c we see that the fractional cover of clear-sky profiles and profiles with only lowlevel clouds decreases when CCA or SCAI increases.
+When restricting the range of SCAI or CCA, respectively, the rank correlations are negative and typically statistically significant, and we note that the curves vary beyond the 90% confidence intervals for the two lower rain rates considered.
 Compared to the low SCAI range, the fractional area of clear sky and low-level clouds (and no other clouds) is 0.10 smaller for the high SCAI range and a similar decrease in low-level cloud cover can be noted when CCA increases.
 This result supports the idea that convective aggregation promotes widespread clear sky and low-level cloud.

-Second, we test if cirrus has an impact on the fractional area of clear sky and its relationship with SCAI and CCA, without low-level clouds (Figure 8(d-f)) and with low-level clouds (Figure 8(g-i)).
+Second, we test if cirrus has an impact on the fractional area of clear sky and its relationship with SCAI and CCA, without low-level clouds (Figs. 8d-f) and with low-level clouds (Figs. 8g-i).
 Cirrus is abundant across all SCAI and CCA ranges considered, but it does not have a significant relationship with SCAI and its relationship with CCA is not consistent across SCAI and R ranges.
-Furthermore, formation mechanisms for cirrus have been proposed that do not rely on local convective activity, so that the presence of cirrus - and its negation of clear sky - may sometimes be random and not correlated with SCAI or CCA.
-In Figure 8(d-f), when clear sky is combined with cirrus, we note that the relationship with CCA and SCAI is similar compared to the clear-sky fraction in Figure 7(j-l), apart from an overall increase in fractional cover.
-However, the combined fractional cover of clear sky, low-level clouds, and cirrus, shown in Figure 8(g-i), decreases significantly when SCAI or CCA increases.
-This decrease in fractional area is greater than when clear-sky is combined with low-level clouds alone and the curves for individual SCAI ranges are clearly separated beyond their 90%-confidence intervals.
-We conclude that - regardless of cirrus - the fractional cover of low-level clouds and clear sky can increase by as much as 0.2 (50% in relative terms) when convective aggregation increases.
+Furthermore, formation mechanisms for cirrus have been proposed that do not rely on local convective activity, so that the presence of cirrus-and its negation of clear sky-may sometimes be random and not correlated with SCAI or CCA.
+In Figs. 8d-f, when clear sky is combined with cirrus, we note that the relationship with CCA and SCAI is similar compared to the clear-sky fraction in Figs. 7j-l, apart from an overall increase in fractional cover.
+However, the combined fractional cover of clear sky, low-level clouds, and cirrus, shown in Figs. 8g-i, decreases significantly when SCAI or CCA increases.
+This decrease in fractional area is greater than when clear sky is combined with low-level clouds alone and the curves for individual SCAI ranges are clearly separated beyond their 90% confidence intervals.
+We conclude that, regardless of cirrus, the fractional cover of low-level clouds and clear sky can increase by as much as 0.2 (50% in relative terms) when convective aggregation increases.